redhat-adsa/HowWeEnable/workshops/git_101/01-init.md

 ## Authentication

-Most repositories are disabling username and password as a auth mechanism for security reason so you will either need to set up a personal access token if using https authentication, or set up an ssh key and add it to your git server.
+Most repositories are disabling username and password as an auth mechanism for security reason so you will either need to set up a personal access token if using https authentication, or set up an ssh key and add it to your git server.
 Below are links to the most common git servers and how to do this:

 ### SSH